camargoluisenrique/vehicle-price-ai/README.md

 ---

-##  Machine Learning Pipeline
+## Modeling Process

+The workflow followed in this project:

-1. Data Cleaning (missing values, filtering)
+1. Data cleaning and filtering
+2. Exploratory Data Analysis (EDA)
-2. Feature Engineering
+3. Feature engineering
-3. Categorical Encoding (OneHotEncoder)
+4. Encoding categorical variables
-4. Model Training (Random Forest Regressor)
+5. Model training (Random Forest)
-5. Evaluation (MAE, RMSE)
-6. Deployment (Streamlit + Docker + Render)
+6. Evaluation using MAE and RMSE
+7. Deployment with Streamlit

 ---